-Publication criteria were assessed based on data submitted to CDC's National Program of Cancer Registries and the National Cancer Institute's Surveillance, Epidemiology, and End Results Program in 2019.
-Criteria must be met for all diagnosis years for the combined 2013 to 2017 data.
+Publication criteria were assessed based on data submitted to CDC's National Program of Cancer Registries and the National Cancer Institute's Surveillance, Epidemiology, and End Results Program in 2020.
+Criteria must be met for all diagnosis years for the combined 2014 to 2018 data.

-- 2013 to 2017: All registries met the publication criteria for all years during this 5-year period.
-Counts and rates cover 100% of the U.S. population. - 1999 to 2017: All registries met the publication criteria for all years during 1999-2017 except Mississippi (2002) and Arkansas (2000).
+- 2014 to 2018: All registries met the publication criteria except Nevada, for all years during this 5-year period.
+Counts and rates cover 99% of the U.S. population. - 1999 to 2018: All registries met the publication criteria for all years during 1999-2018 except Arkansas (2000), Mississippi (2002), and Nevada (2018).
 Data are not available for Mississippi (1999-2001) and South Dakota (1999-2000).
-Counts and rates cover approximately 98% of the U.S. population. - 2017: All registries met the publication criteria.
+Counts and rates cover approximately 97% of the U.S. population. - 2018: All registries met the publication criteria except Nevada.
+Counts and rates cover 99% of the U.S. population. - 2017: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2016: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2015: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2014: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2013: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2012: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2011: All registries met the publication criteria, after manual review of Nevada's data.
 Counts and rates cover 100% of the U.S. population. - 2010: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2009: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2008: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2007: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2006: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2005: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2004: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2003: All registries met the publication criteria.
 Counts and rates cover 100% of the U.S. population. - 2002: All registries met the publication criteria, except Mississippi, after manual review of the District of Columbia's data.
-Counts and rates cover approximately 99% of the U.S. population. - 2001: All registries met the publication criteria except data are not available for Mississippi.
+Counts and rates cover approximately 99% of the U.S. population. - 2001: All registries met the publication criteria; data are not available for Mississippi.
 Counts and rates cover approximately 99% of the U.S. population. - 2000: All registries met the publication criteria except Arkansas; data are not available for Mississippi and South Dakota.
 Counts and rates cover approximately 98% of the U.S. population. - 1999: All registries met the publication criteria except Arkansas; data are not available for Mississippi and South Dakota.
 Counts and rates cover approximately 98% of the U.S. population.